In 2017 there were an estimated 1.4 million burglaries in the U.S., with over 67% of all burglary...

 Preventing False Alarms with Home Security Systems Chicagoland Local and Family Owned

-The false alarm problem in the home security market is one that demands serious attention.
+The false alarm problem in the Chicago home security market is one that demands serious attention.
 Not only do false alarms waste the resources of first responders such as police and fire departments, they also put homeowners at risk of not getting an emergency response when it is needed the most which is counter to the reason for having a home security system in the first place.

 While a difficult thing to hear, most false alarms are actually the result of user error.
 While most home security system owners understand the importance of learning how their systems work, most are still the primary reason false alarm occurs.
 Fortunately, a little education on how to prevent false alarms can go a long way to preventing fines and ensuring security in the future- and it comes at just the right time.